-Chuck J. Rylant is an author, expert witness, college teacher, and a high performance coach.
+Chuck J. Rylant is best known for his work as an author, expert witness, college teacher, and a high performance coach.

 Today, Chuck provides high performance coaching on life, personal finance, and marketing through his books, online training, and one‐on‐one coaching.